SmartBear/readyapi-swaggerhub-plugin/README.md

 # SwaggerHub ReadyAPI Plugin

-SwaggerHub plugin for [ReadyAPI](https://smartbear.com/product/ready-api/overview/) let's you to integrate ReadyAPI and [SwaggerHub](https://swagger.io/tools/swaggerhub/).
+SwaggerHub plugin for [ReadyAPI](https://smartbear.com/product/ready-api/overview/) lets you to integrate ReadyAPI and [SwaggerHub](https://swagger.io/tools/swaggerhub/).
 You will be able to --

 * Import an OpenAPI (Swagger) definition from SwaggerHub to a ReadyAPI project.
 * Publish an API from ReadyAPI to SwaggerHub.